 Maintaining a furnace helps reduce needed repairs and can even increase its expected lifespan.
 Regular maintenance also helps ensure your furnace will work as needed so you’re not without heat unexpectedly during a bitterly cold winter!

-Moving parts inside of furnaces attract dust and other debris, so regular cleaning is vital for both gas and electric models.
-Many of those moving parts are connected by rubber hoses; inspecting these for wear and tear and replacing them as needed prevents premature breakage and having your furnace shutdown.
+Moving parts inside furnaces attract dust and other debris, so regular cleaning is vital for both gas and electric models.
+Many of those moving parts are connected by rubber hoses; inspecting these for wear and tear and replacing them as needed prevents premature breakage and having your furnace shut down.

 Gas furnaces need the added step of pilot light cleaning.
 Gas feeds that small flame you see behind the front window of a gas furnace through a valve that often traps dirt, dust, and other debris.
 A furnace maintenance contractor typically uses a pipe cleaner to remove debris from that valve, allowing for a cleaner burn and less risk of the light going out and the furnace refusing to cycle on.

-Scheduling timely HVAC repair keeps those needed fixes from getting more extensive and costlier, and ensures your home is comfortable year-round.
-However, many homeowners put off needed HVAC repair simply because they’re not familiar with signs that the home’s AC or furnace are breaking down!
+Scheduling timely HVAC repair keeps those needed fixes from getting more extensive and costlier and ensures your home is comfortable year-round.
+However, many homeowners put off needed HVAC gas or electric repair simply because they’re not familiar with signs that the home’s AC or furnace is breaking down.
 A furnace and air conditioner can still cycle on and seem to work as needed even though they need repairs, which is why it’s good to note some indications that it’s time to call an HVAC repair company near you.

-It’s also vital that a homeowner not overlook a furnace or air conditioner that cycles off before the home is heated or cooled properly, and if the home still feels overly humid during summertime.
-Damaged parts and especially worn wiring can interfere with an HVAC system communicating with the thermostat properly; the air conditioner can then cycle off before it removes humidity along with heat.
+It’s also vital that a homeowner not overlook a furnace or air conditioner that cycles off before the home is heated or cooled properly and if the home still feels overly humid during summertime.
+Damaged parts and especially worn wiring can interfere with an HVAC gas or electric system communicating with the thermostat properly; the air conditioner can then cycle off before it removes humidity along with heat.
 Damaged parts might also simply wear down as the appliance works, shutting it off prematurely.

-Sudden spikes in your energy costs can also indicate that your home’s HVAC system is working harder than it should, a sure sign that it needs repairs or parts replacement!
+Sudden spikes in your energy costs can also indicate that your home’s HVAC system is working harder than it should, a sure sign that it needs air conditioning cleaning, AC repairs, or parts replacement!
 If you notice higher electric bills or that a gas furnace seems to be burning through the propane faster than usual, it’s time to call an HVAC repair company near you for a full inspection and needed repairs.

 A new residential HVAC installation is often a costly investment for homeowners, which is why you want to ensure you choose the right system for your home!
 One factor to consider is an appliance SEER or seasonal energy efficient ratio rating.
 The higher the SEER rating, the more energy-efficient the appliance.

 An undersized HVAC system might also struggle to heat and cool your home properly, also wasting energy and spiking your utility costs.
 You might also have a very uncomfortable home during the hottest and coldest days throughout the year!
-If you’re unsure the right size residential HVAC unit for your home, consult with a furnace and air conditioning installation contractor near you.
+If you’re unsue of the right size residential unit or HVAC gas or electric is for your home, consult with Total HVAC Houston today!